-|GDP at PPP (current international dollars)||287 billion (2015)|
+|GDP at PPP (current international dollars)||328 billion (2017)|

-|GDP per capita at PPP (current international dollars)||5,315 (2015)|
+|GDP per capita at PPP (current international dollars)||6,139 (2017)|

 In the area of agriculture, Myanmar is coordinating with its GMS partners to increase subregional agricultural trade, while joining efforts to improve food security, address rising energy costs, and develop its production of agri-food products.
-Myanmar is one of the GMS countries most vulnerable to climate change, and is working with its subregional partners to increase its climate resilience.

 Myanmar has substantial energy resources that could support the expansion of commercial energy production.
 The government seeks to address climate change concerns by promoting the use of alternative fuels in households, promoting wider use of new and renewable energy sources, and promoting energy efficiency and conservation.
 Cross-border power connections with GMS neighbors are being developed for the export of hydropower.